andycranston/sshpasswd/README.md

 It is a simple example of how you could change a user password on several hosts at once.
-Note that for such a simple solutuion to work the user must have the same password on each system.
+Note that for such a simple solutuion to work the user must have the same current password on each system.

 If you have to change user passwords on multiple systems then I recommend you build something with more error checking